 - Roll dough balls in cinnamon-sugar mixture.

-Mix the 3 tbsp. sugar and the cinnamon in a small bowl.
+Mix the 3 tablespoons sugar and the cinnamon in a small bowl.
 Rolls balls of dough in cinnamon-sugar mixture.
-Place 2 in. apart on ungreased baking sheets.
+Place 2 inch apart on ungreased baking sheets.

 - Bake and cool.